Hypotonic Cerebral Palsy

 Families of children with hypotonic cerebral palsy may qualify for disability benefits, special education services, and financial aid for therapy and equipment.
 These programs help reduce the burden of ongoing medical costs.

-In some cases, CP may result from medical negligence during pregnancy or delivery.
-Legal action may help families obtain compensation to cover therapy, medical care, and long-term support for your child.
+In some cases, cerebral palsy can be caused by medical negligence during pregnancy or delivery.
+Legal action may help your family receive compensation to cover the costs of therapy, medical care, and long-term support for your child.

 Hypotonic Cerebral Palsy FAQs